Updated: June 14, 2018

 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
-As you can imagine, older air conditioners more often have leaks and need repairs.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
+As you might assume, older air conditioners may have more leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

-Don’t forget that in order to buy R22, you have to be an EPA-certified technician.
+Recall that in order to purchase R22, you have to be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our technicians come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+This is why when our technicians come out to assess your unit we make sure to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

 If you own an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
+You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can't find it, you can check your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron